California drops lawsuit seeking to reinstate federal funding for the state’s bullet train

 OAKLAND, Calif.
-(AP) — California this week dismissed a lawsuit officials filed against the Trump administration over the federal government’s withdrawing of $4 billion for the state’s long-delayed high-speed rail project.
+(AP) — California this week dropped a lawsuit officials filed against the Trump administration over the federal government’s withdrawing of $4 billion for the state’s long-delayed high-speed rail project.

-The U.S. Transportation Department in July slashed funds for the bullet train aimed at connecting San Francisco to Los Angeles.
-The Trump administration has said the California High-Speed Rail Authority had “ no viable plan ” to complete a large segment of project in the state’s farm-rich Central Valley.
+The U.S. Transportation Department slashed funds for the bullet train aimed at connecting San Francisco to Los Angeles in July.
+The Trump administration has said the California High-Speed Rail Authority had “ no viable plan ” to complete a large segment of the project in the farm-rich Central Valley.

-The authority said this week it would focus on other funding sources to complete the project estimated to cost more than $100 billion.
+The authority said this week that it would focus on other funding sources to complete the project, which is estimated to cost more than $100 billion.

 “This action reflects the State’s assessment that the federal government is not a reliable, constructive, or trustworthy partner in advancing high-speed rail in California,” an authority spokesperson said in a statement.

-The Transportation Department did not respond to a request for comment on California dismissing its lawsuit.
-President Donald Trump and Transportation Secretary Sean Duffy have both previously slammed the project as a “train to nowhere.”
+The Transportation Department did not respond to a request for comment.
+President Donald Trump and Transportation Secretary Sean Duffy have both previously criticized the project as a “train to nowhere.”

-“The Railroad we were promised still does not exist, and never will,” Trump wrote on Truth Social in July.
+“The Railroad we were promised still does not exist, and never will,” Trump said on his social media platform Truth Social in July.
 “This project was Severely Overpriced, Overregulated, and NEVER DELIVERED.”

 The authority’s decision to drop the lawsuit comes as the group seeks private investors to support the bullet train.
 The project recently secured $1 billion in annual funding from the state’s cap-and-trade program through 2045.